fkarg/fkarg.github.io/staged/idea-makers.md

 ## Favorite Quotes
-I am afraid there will be no quotes since I did not take any notes when reading it.
+No quotes, since I did not take notes while reading it.

 <!--
 # Publication Checklist:
-- [ ] Content
+- [x] Content
     - [x] Added cover-image
-    - [ ] each paragraph describes at most one idea
+    - [x] each paragraph describes at most one idea
-    - [ ] the beginning of each paragraph describes
-          the information contained in the paragraph
+    - [x] the beginning of each paragraph describes the information contained in the paragraph
-    - [ ] there are sufficient examples for new concepts
+    - [x] there are sufficient examples for new concepts
-    - [ ] the motivation for reading the post is clearly described
+    - [x] the motivation for reading the post is clearly described
-    - [ ] the beginning of the post is clear and a good description
+    - [x] the beginning of the post is clear and a good description
-    - [ ] the end is on a high note/positive outlook or
-          inspirational call to action
+    - [x] the end is on a high note/positive outlook or inspirational call to action
-    - [ ] Tell them what you're going to tell them.
+    - [x] Tell them what you're going to tell them.
 Then tell them.
           Finally, tell them what you told them. - Unknown
-- [ ] Grammar and Typos
+- [x] Grammar and Typos
     - [x] checked with `pylanguagetool` for typos
     - [x] checked with `homer` for compulsive hedgers
     - [x] checked with `homer` for vague words
     - [x] checked with `homer` for sentence length
-- [ ] Details
+- [x] Details
     - [x] test-read actual rendered text
     - [x] checked how it looks like on mobile
 - [ ] Publication
     - [ ] scheduled publication / linked in [books][books]
-    - [ ] checked if linked in prior/upcoming posts
+    - [x] checked if linked in prior/upcoming posts
+    - [ ] posted link to review on goodreads
     - [ ] removed this comment

 Footnote<sup>[1](#footnote1)</sup> among text.
 - - -